Miguel Cabrera shares 'bottom line' reality for Detroit Tigers, worst team in the AL

 Contact Evan Petzold at epetzold@freepress.com or follow him on Twitter @EvanPetzold.
 Read more on the Detroit Tigers and sign up for our Tigers newsletter.

-This article originally appeared on Detroit Free Press: Miguel Cabrera happy about milestones, but focused on fading Tigers
+This article originally appeared on Detroit Free Press: Detroit Tigers' Miguel Cabrera adds another milestone, irked by losses